The accuracy and speed of your typing is an excellent and desirable skill that employers look for.

-While many people have done basic typing at school, or just simply used typing alot in everyday life, producing documents and emails with accuracy and correct grammar in a timely manner is a little bit more of a challenge.
+While many people have done basic typing at school, or simply typed a lot in everyday life, producing documents and emails with accuracy and correct grammar in a timely manner is a bit more of a challenge.
 Luckily, there are some fantastic online tools that offer lessons to improve your typing skills.

 Get the skills to get a job

-We can help with typing and computer literacy, interview skills, and language assistance along with a wide range of industry specific tutoring.
-Get in touch with us today on 1300 BECOME (1300 232 663) and let’s start the journey towards employment.
+We can help improve your typing and computer literacy, interview skills, and language assistance, along with a wide range of industry specific tutoring.
+Get in touch with us today on 1300 BECOME (1300 232 663) and start your journey towards employment.